-You may request a period of performance of 12 months for Planning or 18 to 36 months for Implementation with a start date between June 1, 2024, and September 1, 2024.
+Your period of performance must start between February 1, 2024, and September 1, 2024.

-The period of performance is the time during which you may incur expenses to carry out the work under the award.
+The period of performance is the span of time during which you may incur expenses to carry out the work under the award.
 It must start on the first day of the month and end on the last day of a month.